kubestellar/kubestellar/docs/content/Getting-Started/quickstart-subs/quickstart-2-apache-example-deployment-d-create-and-deploy-apache-into-clusters.md

 <!--quickstart-2-apache-example-deployment-d-create-and-deploy-apache-into-clusters-start-->
-KubeStellar will have automatically created a Workload Management Workspace (WMW) for the user to store workload descriptions and MCCM control objects in.
+KubeStellar will have automatically created a Workload Management Workspace (WMW) for the user to store workload descriptions and KubeStellar Core control objects in.
 The automatically created WMW is at `root:wmw1`.

 Create the `EdgePlacement` object for your workload.
 Its “where predicate” (the locationSelectors array) has one label selector that matches the Location objects (`florin` and `guilder`) created earlier, thus directing the workload to both edge clusters.
 The `upsync` field is only a demonstration of the syntax, it plays no functional role in this scenario.